rstudio/education.rstudio.com/content/blog/2020-07-15-teaching-the-tidyverse-in-2020-part-2-data-visualisation/index.markdown

 ## The rest of the gg-verse

 There are many packages that extend ggplot2 (e.g. [gganimate](https://gganimate.com/), [ggridges](https://wilkelab.org/ggridges/), [ggrepel](https://ggrepel.slowkow.com/), [GGally](https://ggobi.github.io/ggally/)) and just like it's not possible to cover all of ggplot2 in an intro course, it's definitely not possible to cover the entire gg-verse.
-However it is useful to introduce your students to some of these packages just so they are aware of the existence of the larger ecosystem.
+However, it is useful to introduce your students to some of these packages so they are aware of the existence of the larger ecosystem.

 A particularly good place to start is when you find a pain point with ggplot2 and the solution is using one of these other packages (e.g. ggrepel for labelling data points on a plot without overlapping text).

 Another good approach for introducing these packages are assignments where students independently explore packages you haven't explicitly taught them.
 I like doing this using the following two assignments:

--   **You gotta pick a package or two:** Provide a list of fun and/or easy to onboard packages and ask students to read the package documentation and use the package to do "something".
+-   **You gotta pick a package or two:** Provide a list of fun and/or easy to onboard packages and ask students to read the package documentation and use the package to do something.

 -   **Mirror, mirror on the wall, who's the ugliest of them all?** I got the idea for this assignment Give a simple plot and ask students to make the plot as ugly as possible.
 I like doing this with a disclaimer that says "*I realize that ugly is subjective, so we're mostly looking to see if you can figure out how to change the look of a plot using help files of functions you haven't learned before.
 As you do, try to make your plot as visually unappealing as possible.*"I got the idea for this assignment from Drew Steen, who shared [on Twitter](https://twitter.com/biogeobiochem/status/1172547837046820864) sample student plots that are, well, awful, in the best way possible.
+Alison Horst also has a lovely blog post where she shares her experience with a similar assignment [here](https://www.allisonhorst.com/post/do-your-worst/).

 You can find a more detailed write up of these assignments [here](https://introds.org/hw/hw-10/hw-10-wrap-up.html).